iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 - A JavaScript iApp project is setup

-- An ethereum wallet have been created (we use it to sign the iApp creation onchain)
+- An ethereum wallet has been created (we use it to sign the iApp creation onchain)

   <!-- you can in advance mode sign with your private key. -->